prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 | 3  | cast(varchar_20_column, varchar(100)) = varchar100_column       | `Select * from table a join table b on cast(a.varchar_20_column, varchar(100)) = b.varchar100_column;`

-**2. Join operation should be an inner join and should have at least one column to join with another table.**
+**2. Join operation should be an INNER JOIN or a SELF JOIN.**

+A SELF JOIN is when a table is joined with itself.

 Note: Other optimizers in Presto may change the Join operation.
 We can call this as Inference.
 Sometimes presto will change a Pushdown capable Inner join to another Join operation incapable of pushdown (Eg: Infering to remove join condition/predicate in the plan).
 This will lead to pushdown capability being removed.
 And sometimes presto will change Join operation to a pushdown capable one.
 (Eg: Infering to create Inner join from Right/Left join)